Hey! I am SO behind on my travel blogs so I’m going to combine our last two stops to move things right along at a rapid pace.

 OBVIOUSLY when in the Dam, you visit a coffeeshop.
 All one word.
-These are the places you go if you want to try a little bit of the Mary j, which isn’t actually legal in Amsterdam, it’s just regulated, which I didn’t know til after I visited a coffeeshop lol woops.
+These are the places you go if you want to try a little bit of the fun stuff, which isn’t actually legal in Amsterdam, it’s just regulated, which I didn’t know til after I visited a coffeeshop lol.
 They regulated it because they had a massive issue with hippies and heroin in the 60’s, so they decided to regulate marijuana in the hopes of driving out the junkies.
 And it totally worked.
 They have one of the smallest rates of heroin users around the world.
-There’s some fun trivia I learnt on a walking tour for ya.
+There’s some fun trivia I learnt on a walking tour for you.

 ANYWHO.
 We went to a coffeeshop and I got a hash brownie.
 Thought it would be fun and a good chill time. #notfun #nochill.

-I can give you all the details in real life if I know you, but let’s just say I lost about 12 hours of my life to a bad tripping balls reaction to ze weed, I ate a lot of food, and I will never touch that shit again.
+I can give you all the details in real life if I know you, but let’s just say I lost about 12 hours of my life to a bad reaction.
+I ate a lot of food, and I will probably never touch that shit again.
 BUT WHEN IN AMSTERDAM HEY???

 Apart from that experience, we basically just walked around the city to check it out, did a walking tour, went to a fantastic brunch spot called Bakers and Roasters (cheers to our kiwi pals Dane and Bryce for the recommendation), ate delicious Dutch pancakes, and watched the world go by on the million+ bikes.
 Then after 4 days it was time for our very very last stop of Europe, LONDON.